AndyObtiva/glimmer-dsl-swt/README.md

 ### log_excluded_keywords

+(default = false)

 This just tells Glimmer whether to log excluded keywords or not (at the debug level).
 It is off by default.

+### auto_sync_exec

+(default = false)

+This automatically uses sync_exec on GUI calls from threads other than the main GUI thread instead of requiring users to manually use sync_exec.
+Default value to false.

+Keep in mind the caveat that it would force redraws on every minor changein the models instead of applying large scope changes all together, thus causing too much drawing/stutter in the GUI.
+As such, this is a good fit for simpler GUIs, not ones used with highly sophisticated 2D graphics.
+It may be mitigated in the future by introducing the idea of large-scale observation events that wrap around smaller events.
+Until then, keep the caveat in mind or just use sync_exec manually as usually done with Java SWT apps.

 ## Glimmer Style Guide